dmhendricks/dashicons-extended/README.md

 - Standardize naming conventions
 - Add many more icons to the set
 - Finish demo page with filter search
-- Test extensively, figure out what to do with [Gutenberg](https://github.com/WordPress/gutenberg)
+- Figure out if options are available for Gutenberg
 - Add to package manager(s) and CDN
 - Improve documentation/examples
 - Consider Composer autoloader for plugins and themes